AhRoon/TF2-Scripts/README.md

 - **Loadout Switch:** binds 4 `Shift` key combinations to each loadout.
 - **Netgraph:** displays the netgraph on the score screen (`Tab` key).
 - **Null-Cancelling Movement Script:** a classic script which lets you immediately change direction.
 - **NEW!
+Wait command checker:** Allows you to check wait command availability for you.
+Enabled by default.
+- **NEW!
 Medic Uber ready bind:** sends a team message that ubercharge is ready, and also faking uber by playing other voice command.
 Recommend to press when reach 98%.
 - **NEW!
 Callout bind:** Use your keypad to use Callout bind.
 Pressing Number key while holding `0(INS)` key on your keypad will allow you to use Spycheck Callout.
 - **NEW!
 Medic Radar:** Pressing `Shift` key will toggle the Medic Radar.
 Useful when finding other team.